Government Job Profile: Direct Support Professional

 What You'll Do

-DSPs help individuals with IDD by providing them a safe living environment, helping them with daily tasks and teaching them life skills.
+DSPs help individuals with IDD by providing them with a safe living environment, helping them with daily tasks and teaching them life skills.
 DSPs can work with adults and children.

 For DSPs to provide a safe living environment, they make sure the risk of injuries is minimized and other health hazards are kept away from individuals.
 For instance, DSPs take precautions like keeping sharp knives in locked drawers, storing household cleaners in locked cabinets, monitoring individuals’ behavior toward themselves and others, and reporting to appropriate authorities any instances of suspected abuse, neglect or exploitation.
 Most of the time, reports of abuse, neglect and exploitation are investigated by adult protective services specialists.